LogoMkSaaS Docs

 • Modular architecture for easy provider switching

-• Developer tools for email preview and testing
+• Developer tools for email preview and testing, support local preview and test

 Usage

-MkSaaS provides a simple email sending utility that supports both template-based emails and raw content:
+MkSaaS provides a simple email sending interface that supports both template-based emails and raw content:

 import { sendEmail } from '@/mail';